Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Experimental Evaluation

-\textbullet \hilbert: Parallel CPU algorithm proposed by Perdacher et al.~\cite{fgfHilbert}, executed on Platform~2 (the only platform with AVX-512 instructions, which is required for this algorithm) and using 18 threads/cores (the number of physical cores on the platform).
+\textbullet \hilbert: Parallel CPU algorithm proposed by Perdacher et al.~\cite{fgfHilbert}, executed on Platform~2 (the only platform supporting AVX-512, required for this algorithm) and using 18 threads (the number of physical cores on the platform).

 While we would have preferred to use a single platform to conduct all our experiments, and thus have the same number of threads/cores for all CPU algorithms, prior experiments we conducted showed us that both \superego and \hilbert had a relatively poor scalability.
 Hence, if we were able to run \hilbert using 64 threads/cores, as we did for \superego, the results we show in the following sections would not have been significantly different.
 Furthermore, note that despite using fewer threads/cores, \hilbert typically outperforms \superego.